buttplugio/docs.buttplug.io/docs/spec/messages.md

 ## Adding New Messages

 The message list as described here is only set in stone for this version of the spec.
-New messages will be added as new devices are released, or as new generic messages are deemed necessary.
-The only rule is that once a message is added to this document, it may be deprecated but should never be removed.
+New messages will be added as new devices with different capabilities are released, or as new generic messages are deemed necessary.
+The only rule is that once a message is added to this document, it may be deprecated but should never be removed completely from the document (though it may not be available in newer protocol versions), in order for backward compatibility to be implemented in servers.
 Newer versions of the message may succeed it.
 This will allow parsing and schema checking to be as strict as possible.
-If edits to a message need to be made, a new message type will most likely be added.
+If edits to a message need to be made, message names can be reused, as it is assumed the [Message Version](#message-versioning) acts as a namespace for messages.

 Any changes to the spec will also cause a spec version update (covered in the next section), which will need to be reflected across systems and implementations.
 So far, these updates have been rare.